 The DHHL Hoʻolehua Water System is owned and operated by DHHL.
 The Water System services Kalamaʻula, Hoʻolehua, Nā ʻiwa, and Pālā ʻau homesteads.
 There are also 38 community facilities and businesses that are connected to the system including the Hoʻolehua Airport, U.S. Post Office, schools, churches, and Lanikeha Center.
 The Hoʻolehua Water System serves approximately 2,400 customers, which includes both beneficiaries and non-beneficiaries.
-The Water System also provides drinking water to two public water systems (Maui County PWS 235 Kalae and Molokai Ranch PWS 245) Kipu).
+The Water System also provides drinking water to three other water systems (PWS 229 Kuaupuʻu, PWS 235 Kalaʻe and PWS 245).

 While Kalama'ula, Ho'olehua, Nā 'iwa, and Pālā 'au homesteads are serviced by DHHL's Water System, Kapa'akea, Kamiloloa, and One Al'ii homesteads are serviced by the County's Water System.
 Water users on the DHHL's Water System have been paying DHHL's water rates, while users on the County's Water System have been paying the County's water rate.
 While the County rates have increased over time, DHHL rates have not.
-Before 2018, DHHL's last water rate increase for the Hoʻolehua Water System was in 2004.
+Before 2018, DHHL's last water rate increase for the Ho'olehua Water System was in 2004.